 The Master of Civil Engineering (MCE) is designed for students with an undergraduate degree in an engineering discipline who wish to pursue a graduate degree.
 Areas of concentration include construction engineering and management, geotechnical, structures and mechanics, transportation systems, and water resources.
 No thesis is required.
-Please visit the department web site for current admission requirements and curriculum information

 (What will I learn?)

 To earn the Master of Civil Engineering degree, the student must complete 30 credit hours of graduate level courses at the 400, 500 or 700 level with an overall grade-point average of 3.0.
 At least 24 credit hours must be at the 500 level or above and 400-level courses must be outside of civil engineering.

 Approximately two-thirds of all credit hours should be in civil engineering with an area of emphasis.

 The remaining credit hours can be civil engineering courses or related courses from other departments.